 Ayurveda and other Ancient Healing Practices

-Many people become interested in complementary and alternative medicine (CAM) as a supplement to traditional medical treatment for a variety of illnesses and symptoms.
-For people living with mesothelioma, these alternatives can provide a way to get relief from pain and fatigue, to find relaxation and calm, and even to promote better health and healing while going through cancer treatments.
+Many have an interest in complementary and alternative medicine (CAM) as a supplement to traditional medical treatment.
+For people living with mesothelioma, these alternatives can provide pain relief, relaxation and calm, and promote healing while undergoing cancer treatment.

 Ancient Medicine Philosophy and Practice

-There are many ways in which ancient healing systems like Ayurveda are similar to modern medicine, but more ways in which they are different.
-They also have a lot of similarities to each other.
-Ancient healing practices are more of a combination of guiding principles and philosophies for living and healing than strictly medical practices.
-They combine healthy living, herbal medicine, mind and body therapies, and other strategies for wellness with treatments for specific illnesses and symptoms.
+There are many ways ancient healing systems like Ayurveda are similar to modern medicine.
+However, there are more ways they are different.
+Ancient healing practices are generally a combination of guiding principles and philosophies for living and healing.
+They combine healthy living, herbal medicine, mind and body therapies, and other strategies for wellness, as well as treatments for specific illnesses and symptoms.

-Ayurveda, which comes from ancient India, but also Traditional Chinese Medicine (TCM) approaches healing and wellness with a holistic philosophy.
-Unlike modern, western medicine, they do not simply focus on treating an illness; practitioners focus on the whole patient and everything that is affecting his or her health.
-They view illness and disease as imbalances that have occurred in a person’s life, mind, and body.
+Ayurveda comes from ancient India and has applications in Traditional Chinese Medicine (TCM).
+It approaches healing and wellness with a holistic philosophy.
+Unlike modern, western medicine, Ayurveda does not simply focus on treating illness.
+Instead, practitioners focus on the whole patient.
+They view illness and disease as imbalances occurring in a person’s life, mind, and body.
 The expression of that imbalance is a physical illness or symptoms.
-Herbal medicines make up an important part of both systems of healing.
+Herbal medicines make up an important part of this healing system.

-Ayurveda or Ayurvedic medicine is another ancient healing system that comes from India and is at least 3,000 years old.
+Ayurveda, also known as Ayurvedic medicine, is an ancient healing system that originated in India about 3,000 years ago.
 Like TCM, Ayurveda combines ancient beliefs about the universe with healing.
-Also similar to TCM, Ayurvedic practitioners treat the whole person and believe that disease results from an imbalance in mind, body, and spirit.
-Ayurveda combines herbal medicines, special diets, massage therapy, meditation, yoga, and other breathing and relaxation techniques to help people heal and achieve overall wellness.
+Also similar to TCM, Ayurvedic practitioners treat the whole person, believing disease results from an imbalance in mind, body, and spirit.
+Ayurveda combines herbal medicines, special diets, massage therapy, meditation, yoga, and other breathing and relaxation techniques to help people achieve overall wellness.

-A visit to an Ayurvedic practitioner will involve a thorough physical examination as well as a lot of questions about all areas of your life, not just mesothelioma and symptoms related to having cancer.
-Once the practitioner has gotten to know you and what your needs are, he or she will recommend a course of treatments, diet changes, herbal medicines, and other strategies to promote healing.
+A visit to an Ayurvedic practitioner will involve a thorough physical examination.
+It will also involve questions about all areas of your life, not just mesothelioma and symptoms related to cancer.
+Once the practitioner becomes familiar with you and your needs, he or she will recommend a course of treatments, diet changes, herbal medicines, and other strategies to promote healing.

 Ayurveda and Cancer

-Some of the practices that may be prescribed by Ayurveda are known to be useful for cancer patients.
-Yoga, meditation, and massage therapy, when done with the guidance of a trained professional, can promote relaxation, reduce stress, and even relieve pain and other side effects that you experience from traditional cancer treatments.
+Some practices prescribed by Ayurveda are known to be useful for cancer patients.
+Yoga, meditation, and massage therapy, can promote relaxation, reduce stress, and even relieve pain and other side effects that you experience from traditional cancer treatments.
 A trained practitioner should oversee these practices.

-Some of the herbal medicines used in Ayurveda have been studied for effectiveness in killing cancer cells or treating cancer with interesting results.
-Some of these were found to reduce the growth of cancer cells in a laboratory setting.
-Some, including Indian frankincense and mangosteen, were also shown to reduce the growth of tumors in lab animals.
-Studies of these herbs in human trials is limited, but the other studies show that there is clearly some reason to consider that Ayurvedic medicines could potentially be developed into anti-cancer drugs.
+Many herbal medicines used in Ayurveda have been studied for effectiveness in killing cancer cells or treating cancer with interesting results.
+Some were found to reduce the growth of cancer cells in a laboratory setting.
+Some, including Indian frankincense and mangosteen, were also shown to reduce tumor growth in lab animals.
+Studies of these herbs in human trials is limited, but these other studies show there is clearly reason to consider the potential of Ayurvedic medicines to develop into anti-cancer drugs.

 Traditional Chinese Medicine

-TCM is a group of medical practices and a philosophy of treatment that has origins in ancient China.
-It has been in use and has been developing and evolving over thousands of years.
-The system of beliefs that TCM is based on is very complex and involves ideas about the universe, energy, and how the body and mind interact with the natural world and other factors.
-Some of the strategies practitioners use to treat patients include herbal medicine, massage therapy, acupuncture, dietary changes, tai chi, feng shui, and a practice that involves burning herbs.
+Traditional Chinese Medicine (TCM) is a group of medical practices and philosophies of treatment originating in ancient China.
+TCM has been has been developing and evolving over thousands of years.
+The system of beliefs is complex, involving ideas about the universe, energy, and how the body and mind interact with the natural world.
+Some strategies practitioners use to treat patients include herbal medicine, massage therapy, acupuncture, dietary changes, tai chi, feng shui, and a practice involving the burning of herbs.

-If you visit with a practitioner of TCM you can expect to be evaluated completely, not just for your cancer symptoms.
-The practitioner will ask a lot of questions and will focus on healing you as a whole person rather than simply treating one symptom or another.
+If you visit with a practitioner of TCM you can expect a complete evaluation.
+The practitioner will ask numerous questions and focus on healing you as a whole person rather than treating individual symptoms.
 You may also undergo a physical examination.
-Your practitioner will recommend several things for you from sessions of acupuncture to changes to what you eat and specific herbal teas.
-Much of what is involved with TCM is considered safe, although you should be cautious about any kind of herbal medicine and always clear it with your doctor before trying it.
-Some herbs cause side effects or may interact with your medications.
+Your practitioner will recommend several alternative treatments.
+These treatments can range from acupuncture to dietary changes.
+TCM is generally safe.
+However, you should be cautious with herbal medicine.
+Always clear it with your doctor before trying any herbal medications.
+Some herbs cause side effects and may interact with your medications.

 TCM and Cancer

-In China it is typical for cancer patients, including those with mesothelioma, to use both western and traditional Chinese medicine for healing.
-Chinese studies show positive results of combining traditional medicine with treatments like chemotherapy, but because they are always combined it is hard to determine the effectiveness of traditional treatments on treating cancer.
+In China, it is typical for cancer patients, including those with mesothelioma, to use both conventional western treatments and alternative therapies.
+Chinese studies show positive results for combining traditional medicine with treatments like chemotherapy.
+However, it is often difficult to determine the effectiveness of traditional treatments for cancer.

-One of the treatments often used today in China, along with western treatments, is a compound kushen injection, or CKI.
+One treatment often used in China to complement western treatments is a compound kushen injection, or CKI.
 CKI is derived from herbs and is approved in China as a cancer treatment.
-A recent study conducted in Australia looked at CKI to try to figure out how it may help treat cancer.
-The found that the mixture is key and that it is therapeutic and can kill cancer cells while causing few side effects.
+A recent study conducted in Australia looked at CKI to discover how it may help treat cancer.
+The study discovered the mixture is key, is therapeutic, and can kill cancer cells while causing few side effects.

 Get Your FREE Resources Sent Overnight